latinrev/minecraftserver/README.md

 ```
 $ npm start
 ```
-And then navigate to localhost:5000 to start the server
+    Navigate to localhost:5000 to start the server
 ## Heroku
-  Heroku will automatically detect the procfile and start the webpage, if that doesn't work go into the dashboard/resources and scalate the dyno to be on
+  Heroku will automatically detect the procfile and start the webpage, if that doesn't work go into the dashboard/resources and scalate the dyno to be on.

-  To start the server then just go to https:// "YOUR HEROKU APP NAME" .herokuapp.com/
+    To start the server go to https:// "YOUR HEROKU APP NAME" .herokuapp.com/